Virus in China affects sports events, Olympic qualifiers

 The coronavirus family includes the common cold but also more severe illnesses.
 It causes cold- and flu-like symptoms, and in more severe cases, shortness of breath and pneumonia.

-The virus is thought to have spread to people from wild animals sold at a market in Wuhan, a city of 11 million people now in lockdown.
+The virus is thought to have spread to people from wild animals sold at a market in Wuhan, a city of 11 million people which is now in lockdown.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports